utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/knowledge-base/memory-management.md

 ![Memory Manager](../../assets/img/memory_manager.png)

-It's using a container simply named `GodotBinding`, holding a reference to both wrapper and script instance (when they exist).
-This is this type of object that is used as an `instance binding` back in C++.
+We make use of the instance binding system in Godot.
+Each native object holds a list of bindings to different languages.
+Those bindings come with a set of callbacks that can be used to notify the language runtime what happens to the object.
-This means that as long as the C++ object is alive, the JVM instances will also stay alive.
+We use those bindings to manage the life of the JVM instances.
+As long as a Godot object or script is alive, its JVM counterparts will also remain.

-### Refcounted management
+### Refcounted base type

 `Refcounted` objects are a bit harder to manage as they don't rely on manual management but reference counting.
+We can't manage their life the same way as regular objects.
-Kotlin instances all contribute to increase that counter, so the native object won't die as long as the JVM needs it.
+Kotlin bindings all contribute to increase that counter, so a `Refcounted` instance won't die as long as the JVM needs it.
+Unlike regular object, a JVM wrapper for a `Refcounted` can die before its native object.
+When the JVM GC runs on those wrappers, the manager is going to decrease the counter as well.
+It behaves mostly like the equivalent C++ Ref<> container in Godot, the difference being that the counter is decremented in a delay manner(because of GC)

+### Refcounted scripts

+Scripts inheriting `Refcounted` are yet another challenge when managing memory, we need to keep those alive as long as the native script instance exist.
+For that purpose, we directly store a JNI reference to the Kotlin script on the C++ side.
+It's a vicious cycle because.
+The C++ instance prevents the GC of the Kotlin script, but as long as this script is alive, the counter can't be decremented.
-It's a vicious cycle because throught the binding C++ is also holding a reference to the Kotlin instance, it means they are both keeping each other alive.
+It means they are both keeping each other alive.
 If kept that way, both will never be able to be freed even if unused.

-The solution to problem is to transform the instance binding into a *weak reference* when the C++ side no longer use it.
+The solution to problem is to transform the JNI reference into a *weak reference* when the C++ side no longer use it.
+We know it's the case when the counter reaches 1 (because then the JVM is the only that didn't decrement it).
 That way, the Godot binding will be able to be freed by the garbage collector.
 When this happens, the `MemoryManager` will then decrement the counter of the C++ `RefCounted` and free it.

-### Triangular references
+### Cyclical references

-`GodotBinding`, `Wrapper` and `Script Instance` all holds references to each other, linking their lifetimes to each other.
+`Wrapper` and `Script Instance` all holds references to each other, linking their lifetimes to each other.
-It's made this way because the binding is the object referenced by the C++ to keep everything alive.
-Conversely, any usage of the wrapper or script instance have to keep the native C++ object alive as well.
+Even if the manager can freely switch between wrapper and script instance when necessary, this is not the case for regular user code.
+Someone can hold a reference to a wrapper when another part of the code is going to set a script on the native object, creating a script instance in the process.
+In such case, we need to make sure that this wrapper reference can also keep the script alive.